IThioye/final_project_sam_yolo/README.md

 # SAM2 + YOLO : Image Annotation and Image Classification for void and components in printed circuit board

 ## Overview
 SAM2 is a powerful image and video segmentation framework developed by Meta Platforms, Inc. It enables users to perform segmentation tasks on images and videos.
-This repository provides a Flask web application that allows users to upload chip images, generate masks, classify components, and retrain models.
+This repository provides a Flask web application which main features are :

 ## Features
 - Upload images for segmentation using SAM